beginner-corp/lambda/readme.md

 Building on this foundation we can compose multiple errbacks into a Lambda.
 Lets compose a Lambda that:

-- Validate parameters
+- Validates parameters
-- Check for an authorized account
+- Checks for an authorized account
-- And then either returns data safely (or calls back with errors)
+- And then either returns data safely
+- If anything fails return JSON serialized `Error` array

 ```javascript
 var validate = require('@smallwins/validate')